Glucagonoma

-Glucagonoma is a very rare tumor of the pancreatic alpha cells that results in the overproduction of the hormone, glucagon.
+Glucagonoma is a very rare tumor of the alpha cells of the pancreas that results in the overproduction of the hormone glucagon.
 Typically associated with a rash called necrolytic migratory erythema, weight loss, and mild diabetes mellitus, most people with glucagonoma contract it spontaneously.
 However, about 10% of cases are associated with multiple endocrine neoplasia type 1 (MEN-1) syndrome.

 Causes

 Although the cause of glucagonoma is unknown, some genetic factors may lead to the condition.
 A family history of multiple endocrine neoplasia type 1 (MEN1) is a risk factor.
 Additionally, those with Mahvash disease have an increased risk for glucagonoma, as the glucagon receptor gene (GCGR) is mutated.

 Mechanism

 Glucagonoma results from the overproduction of glucagon, a peptide hormone located in the pancreatic alpha cells.
 Classic symptoms include, but are not limited to, necrolytic migratory erythema (NME), diabetes mellitus, and weight loss.
 NME presents in about 70% of cases of glucagonoma, and is characterized by erythematous lesions over the distal extremities and the groin area.
 NME has occasionally been observed in people who do not have glucagonoma.
 People who develop glucagonoma from Mahvash disease also do not develop NME, implying that working glucagon receptors are needed in order for NME to be present in a person.
 Weight loss, the most commonly associated effect with glucagonoma, results from the glucagon hormone, which prevents the uptake of glucose by somatic cells.
 Diabetes is not present in all cases of glucagonoma, but does frequently result from the insulin and glucagon imbalance.